busykoala/fastapi-opa/README.md

 The middleware redirects the initial user request to the identity provider for authentication.
 After the authentication the app validates the token provided.
-Using the users validated token there is an Open Policy Agent decision upon which the endpoint responds with success or failure.
+Using the users validated token Open Policy Agent decides whether the response has success or failure status.

 <a name="installation"/>